Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The restarted shifted CMRH method

 \subsection{The restarted shifted CMRH method}

-The shifted CMRH method can solve the whole sequence of shifted linear systems simultaneously without additional matrix-vector products in terms of the seed system, from~(\ref{eq3.2x}).
-However, the method needs to be restarted to overcome the memory problems due to the long-term vector recurrence of the Hessenberg procedure.
-Upon restarting, the residual vectors ${\bm r}^{(i)}_m$ obtained from the quasi-minimum residual condition are not collinear in general, and thus the shift-invariance property~(\ref{eq1.2}) does not hold anymore.
-To remedy the problem, we impose the collinearity condition introduced by Frommer and Gl\"{a}ssner in the restarted shifted GMRES method \cite{AFUG}
+Shifted CMRH developed in Section~\ref{sec2.2} may suffer from memory problems in the case long vector recurrences are generated by the Hessenberg procedure, similarly to its unshifted counterpart.
+To alleviate such costs, it may be necessary to restart the algorithm after every, say $m$, Hessenberg steps.
+Upon restarting, the residual vectors ${\bm r}^{(i)}_m$ obtained from the quasi-minimum residual condition are not collinear in general, and therefore the shift-invariance property~(\ref{eq1.2}) may not be maintained.
+We impose on the \textit{add} systems the collinearity condition used by Frommer and Gl\"{a}ssner in the restarted shifted GMRES method~\cite{AFUG}, namely

-instead of the quasi-minimum residual condition for additional systems.
-In Eq.~(\ref{eq3.2}) we denote by ${\bm r}_m := {\bm r}^{(\sigma_{seed})}_m$ the residual vector of the seed system.
-On the other hand, for the seed system the restarted shifted CMRH method enforces the quasi-minimum residual condition on the residual vector like the shifted CMRH method.
-For the seed system, the vector ${\bm y}_m:= {\bm y}^{(\sigma_{seed})}_m$ is computed by solving the following minimization problem
+where ${\bm r}_m := {\bm r}^{(\sigma_{seed})}_m$ is the residual vector of \textit{seed} system, to ensure that property~(\ref{eq1.2}) continues to hold at restart.
+For \textit{seed} system, however, the same quasi-minimum residual condition enforced on the residual vector by the restarted shifted CMRH method is used.
+The following minimization problem is solved for the seed system